ashish91/react-cheatsheet/props-and-states.md

 What are props in a React component ?

-Props are *immutable objects* passed to a component to render dynamic values inside the component.
+Props are *immutable objects* passed to a child component from a parent component.
+For eg. props can be used to pass user session info to various components that needs it like user name, user email etc.

 ```javascript
 function UserInfo(props) {